ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: : Stable Adaptation via Minimal Asymmetric Network

 \subsection{Minimal Asymmetric Siamese Architecture for Entropy Minimization}

 Unlike cross-entropy training supervised by ground-truth labels, test-time entropy minimization relies on the model’s own predicted labels for self-training.
 This, however, creates a shortcut solution, where the objective can be minimized simply by producing one-hot outputs irrespective of the input.
-To reach this solution, pure entropy minimization thus tends to inflate the logit norm and drive all predictions toward a dominant class, as illustrated in Figure~\ref{fig:motivation-figures} (c-d), leading to model collapse into degenerate solutions (\eg, constant one-hot outputs).
-Similar issues appear in negative-free SSL, where the model learns trivial solutions by generating constant representations regardless of inputs to maximize representation similarity.
+As shown in Figure~\ref{fig:motivation-figures} (c-d), pure entropy minimization tends to inflate the logit norm and drive all predictions toward a dominant class to reduce the entropy naively, leading to model collapse into degenerate solutions (\ie, constant one-hot outputs).
+Similar issues appear in negative-free SSL, where the model learns trivial solutions via constant representations regardless of inputs to maximize representation similarity.
 SSL~\citep{chen2021exploring} prevents such collapse by introducing an asymmetry: with a non-identity predictor $h$ on one branch, and a stop-gradient operation on the other (see Figure~\ref{fig:architecture-comparisons}).
-Such asymmetry ensures that degenerate constant outputs incur non-zero alignment loss, preventing the \textit{two branches} from collapsing toward the same constant.
+This ensures that degenerate constant outputs incur non-zero alignment loss, preventing the output of \textit{two branches} from collapsing toward the same constant, showing a promising solution.

 Motivated by this, we hypothesize that an asymmetric mechanism, which remains under-explored in entropy optimization, could also prevent undesired trivial solutions and stabilize self-training.
 However, constructing asymmetry in test-time entropy optimization remains an open question: (1)~Unlike contrastive SSL, entropy-based learning relies on \textit{one prediction branch}, making it non-trivial to introduce a Siamese asymmetric structure; (2) Its objective optimizes entropy rather than similarity, offering no pairwise stop-gradient alignment that enables asymmetry as in SSL; (3)~Traditional Siamese designs require extra backbone passes, hindering the efficiency for our test-time learning.